LSU vs. Central Michigan NCAA Football Odds, Plays and Insights | September 18, 2021

 LSU vs. Central Michigan College Football Odds, Plays and Insights

-The Central Michigan Chippewas (1-1) are facing tough odds as 20.5-point underdogs heading into their matchup on Saturday, September 18, 2021 against the LSU Tigers (1-1).
-The point total for the game is set at 61.
+The Central Michigan Chippewas (1-1) are facing tough odds as 19-point underdogs heading into their matchup on Saturday, September 18, 2021 against the LSU Tigers (1-1).
+The total is 61 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.